nameofname/Captain-Holt-Brain-Teaser-Solution/README.md

 		* IF the scale is unequal, then you know the odd man is within the group 8-11.
 Take note of whether it is heavier or lighter.
 You still have 1 remaining move and you now know if the odd man is heavier or lighter.
 			* {{3 remaining with known weight solution}}  Since the weight is known, all you need to do is measure 2 men from the remaining 3 against each other.
 There are 2 possible outcomes, either they are equal, or unequal.
 				* If they are equal, it is the remaining man not being measured.
-				* If they are unequal then the odd man is within the last 2 being measured.
+				* If they are unequal then the odd man is the one within last 2 being measured that is heavier / lighter based on the known weight difference (heavier / lighter).

 * Solution 2a.
 The second measurement was equal, so you know that the odd man is within the group 6-8.
 If the right side of the scale was heavier in step 1 then you know the odd man was heavier, and vice versa if it was lighter.
 	* Use the {{3 remaining with known weight solution}} from solution 1a.